yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/java_extend_gateway.md

 -g "QuickStart Group" -n "QuickStart Server"
 ```

 You can use the ES Explorer tool to view new types that were added, or to verify that types were removed.
-For more information, see [*Use the ES Explorer* on page 1](entity_store.htm#Use).
+For more information, see [Use the ES Explorer](/docs/apigtw_devguide/entity_store#use-the-es-explorer).